-I am Associate Professor/Reader in English literature.
+I am Professor of Modern English literature.
 From 2016 I am also Director of Studies at the PhD level.

 Teaching and Supervision

 I teach predominantly literature and cultural studies at all levels, from undergraduate to postgraduate.
-At present, I am the main supervisor for PhD candidates Eva Wijman and Nuno Marques, and co-supervisor for Spoke Wintersparv.
-Previous supervision: Nuno Marques (PhD degree in December 2020), Tove Solander (PhD degree in March 2015), Julia Pennlert (Department of culture and media studies, PhD degree in February 2018) and Anette Svensson (co-supervision; PhD degree in March 20120).
+At present, I am the main supervisor for PhD candidates Lara Rodríguez Sieweke and Eva Wijman, and co-supervisor for Spoke Wintersparv.
+Previous supervision: Nuno Marques (PhD degree in December 2020), Tove Solander (PhD degree in March 2015), Julia Pennlert (Department of culture and media studies, PhD degree in February 2018) and Anette Svensson (PhD degree in March 20120).

 My research falls into four main strands: travel literature, fan studies, literature and cognition, and Arctic studies.
 These strands may seem disparate but they are joined in various ways in my work.
 Intertextuality unites my dissertation work with analyses of fan fiction, fan fiction constitutes the primary material in my examinations of cognitive processes, and speculative fiction returns in several strands, and is central in analyses of how images of the Arctic are relayed in both older texts and contemporary literature.

 In my 2000 dissertation The Second Journey (revised 2010), I focused on contemporary trips in the footsteps of an earlier traveler.
 The original travelogue works as an explicit map guiding the second traveler not only to a geographical destination but to a perception of authenticity.
 The form of the second journey draws attention to imitation and repetition: aspects that are commonly played down in travel literature, but descriptions often work to transform places that are already mapped (figuratively and literally) into partly new landscapes.